Why Chores Matter for Kids

 The key to success with chores, as with any Love and Logic technique, hinges on sincere empathy!
 Remember that anger and frustration create resentment, while sincere empathy helps create mutual respect and responsibility.

-More insights into helping kids learn how to do chores can be found in our new audio, Chores: Why kids need them… and how to get even the most challenging ones to do them!
+More insights into helping kids learn how to do chores can be found in our audio, Chores: Why kids need them… and how to get even the most challenging ones to do them!

 Thanks for reading!